cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/google-cloud.rst

 We recommend that you simply use project name ``cloudmesh``.

-To authenticate the google cloud api from cloudmesh you also need to enable the required API and create a service account and then download the service account key.
+To authenticate the google cloud API from cloudmesh you also need to enable the required API and create a service account and then download the service account key.